 Summary: Mac won't boot after Catalina update?
 Lost everything stored on your Mac after macOS Catalina or Big Sur upgrade?
 Want to downgrade from macOS Big Sur to Catalina?
 Don't freak out!
-Free download the best data recovery software for macOS - iBoysoft Data Recovery for Mac to recover lost/missing files after macOS update, and then go ahead to find solutions.
+Free download the best data recovery software for macOS - iBoysoft Data Recovery Software for Mac to recover lost/missing files after macOS update, and then go ahead to find solutions.

 What's new in macOS 11 Big Sur?